-These experts will take a look at your medical history, your day-to-day lifestyle, as well as your goals and then create a healthy diet plan that aligns with your expectations.
+These experts will consider your medical history, day-to-day lifestyle, personal goals and then create a healthy diet plan to align with your expectations.
 Professional dietitians will also help you prepare effective meal plans that streamline things significantly, regardless of whether you love to cook or would rather have your meals prepared for you.

-Modern medical technology allows for hip protectors and limb protectors that are lightweight, compact, but made of high density materials that can protect the biggest risk areas on your body – your hips, your knees, etc. – without causing you to lose any mobility at the same time.
+Modern medical technology allows for hip and limb protectors that are lightweight and compact but made of high-density materials that can protect the biggest risk areas on your body, like your hips and knees, without causing you to lose any mobility at the same time.

-These medical devices absorb the blunt force trauma caused in a fall and spread it out across a larger area, minimising the risk for serious injury.
-There also made with modern materials that dampened this trauma as well, helping to soak up the force so that your body – and your bones – do not have to.
+These medical devices absorb the blunt force trauma caused in a fall and spread it out across a larger area, minimising the risk of serious injury.

-According to the AIHW, between 30% and 50% of all adult seniors are going to fall each and every year.
+According to the AIHW, between 30% and 50% of all adult seniors are going to fall every year.

-This is why it’s so important to reach out to your GP (and any other medical experts you may be seeing) to figure out how to best recover from a fall as well as how to prevent future falls from happening altogether.
+Therefore, it’s so important to reach out to your GP and any other medical experts you may be seeing to figure out how to best recover from a fall as well as how to prevent future falls from happening altogether.